Day Trips North of San Francisco

 Wine Country

-Three distinct wine regions, each within easy reach.
-Napa Valley delivers grand estates and world-class Cabernets.
+Three wine regions, each within reach.
+Napa Valley has the grand estates and Cabernets.
 Sonoma’s town square is ringed with tasting rooms and farm-to-table restaurants.
-Healdsburg is the insider pick — artisan boutiques, pinot noir, and a pace that makes you forget you left the city this morning.
+Healdsburg is the quieter pick.
+Artisan boutiques, pinot noir, and a slower pace than Napa or Sonoma proper.

 🍷 Wine Tasting 🍴 Farm-to-Table 🚴 Cycling 📷 Scenic Drives

-Local tip: Skip Napa on weekends — Highway 29 traffic can double your drive.
-Sonoma and Healdsburg are less crowded and just as rewarding.
+Local tip: Skip Napa on weekends.
+Highway 29 traffic can double the drive.
+Sonoma and Healdsburg are less crowded.
 Most tasting rooms charge $25 to $40, often waived with a bottle purchase.

 🚗 1.5 hours